 Evaluation and scheduling

 Your child may need an appointment with the Pediatric Prepare Clinic to perform any necessary tests and check that your child is healthy enough for surgery and anesthesia.
 This appointment may take place in person or over the phone.
-During the appointment, the staff will discuss anesthesia and pain relief with you.
+During the appointment, the staff will discuss the general plan for anesthesia.

 If your child is already in the hospital when surgery is needed, the surgeon will meet with you in your child's hospital room to discuss the surgery and answer your questions.
 When the surgical team is ready, your child will be escorted into the operating room.